SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 Attaining a reliable estimate on expected return is probably be the most challenging task in the modern world of finance, which also makes a quite interesting topic.
 There is no  universally guaranteed or recoganized method for it.
 We have all the room to explore and wander.

-In this blog, let's start the journey with the Bayesian framework initially brought within the Black-Litterman model.
+In this blog, let's start the journey with the Bayesian framework initially brought within the Black-Litterman model (BL).
 Such a framework enables us to start from a neutral point and deviate away based on the magnitued and uncertainty around our forecast.

 ### The Bayesian Taste of Black-Litterman <a name="bay"></a>

-To work with the volatile and often unstationary security return, the model takes investors' forecast on expected returns as observations with uncertainties (likelihood) and further anchors it to a robust prior with the Bayes formula.
+To work with the volatile and often unstationary security return, BL takes investors' original forecast on expected returns as observations with uncertainties (likelihood) and further anchors it to a robust prior with the Bayes formula.
 In such a way, a more informed estimate anchored to the prior arise in the form of posterior as shown in the chart below.

 **The Bayesian Framework within Black-Litterman**